 5. Signing the Agency Agreement

-a.
-Once you’ve selected your real estate selling agent, you will be required to sign a legally binding “Contract of Appointment” which details the commissions, estimated selling price, duration of the agreement, costs that may be incurred on your behalf (eg. advertising and marketing fees), when your payments will be due, which services your agent will provide and how they will be provided.
+Once you’ve selected your real estate selling agent, you will be required to sign a legally binding “Contract of Appointment” which details the commissions, estimated selling price, duration of the agreement, costs that may be incurred on your behalf (e.g. advertising and marketing fees), when your payments will be due, which services your agent will provide and how they will be provided.

 The two most common appointment types for selling a property include open listing and exclusive agency.
 In an open listing, you can list openly with multiple agents at the same time, and whichever agent sells the property gets paid the commission – this strategy can potentially save you on commission.

 Pay special attention to the period of time that the exclusive agreement covers (90 days is standard), because if you sign for a year and your agent doesn’t do their job, you will stress out about how to sell your house quickly if you legally can’t get another agent until that time has passed.

 Thoroughly read the contract to ensure you are satisfied with the terms of selling your home before signing, (if you aren’t happy or aren’t sure, negotiate and/or seek legal advice), and as always, keep a copy for your records.